creationix/howtonode.org/articles/object-graphs.markdown

 <br style="clear:left"/>

-*(Note I drew the objects and literals inside the closure to make the diagram clearer.
-There is no special meaning to this.
-Only free variables and function bodies are affected by closure nesting)*

 In the diagram, we see that even though `Fred.description` was set to `Lane.description`, it's really only referencing the function.
 Thus all three references have equal ownership of the anonymous function.
 This is why I try to not call functions on constructor prototypes "methods", because that implies some sort of binding of the function to the constructor and it's "class". *(see [what is this][] for more details on the dynamic nature of `this`)*

 ## Conclusion